No Results Found

 How to Discuss Cryptocurrency with Clients

 Cryptocurrency remains an emerging phenomenon, and the time has not yet come to endorse or condemn it.
-With clients seeking investment advice on cryptocurrencies, financial advisors are telling their clients it is highly speculative and to approach with caution.
-Prior to investing in a cryptocurrency, advisors are having clients consider expanding their investments in top performing mutual funds and ETFs.
+With clients seeking investment advice on cryptocurrencies, financial advisers are telling their clients it is highly speculative and to approach with caution.
+Prior to investing in a cryptocurrency, advisers are having clients consider expanding their investments in top performing mutual funds and ETFs.
 Clients with a high risk tolerance are more likely to buy a cryptocurrency or crypto ETFs and they should have a clear understanding of what a cryptocurrency is and how the crypto market works.

 What is Cryptocurrency?